On the Town (film)

-The film was directed by Gene Kelly, who also choreographed, and Stanley Donen in their directorial debut, and stars Kelly, Frank Sinatra, Betty Garrett, and Ann Miller, and features Jules Munshin and Vera-Ellen.
-It was a product of the Arthur Freed unit at MGM, and is notable for its combination of studio and location filming, as a result of Gene Kelly's insistence that some scenes be shot in New York City, including at Columbus Circle, the American Museum of Natural History, the Brooklyn Bridge, and Rockefeller Center.
+The film was directed by Gene Kelly (who also choreographed) and Stanley Donen, in their directorial debut, and stars Kelly, Frank Sinatra, Betty Garrett, and Ann Miller, featuring Jules Munshin and Vera-Ellen.
+It was a product of the Arthur Freed unit at Metro-Goldwyn-Mayer and is notable for its combination of studio and location filming, the result of Gene Kelly's insistence that some scenes be shot in New York City, including Columbus Circle, the Brooklyn Bridge, and Rockefeller Center.

-The film was an immediate success and won the Oscar for Best Music—Scoring of a Musical Picture, and was nominated for a Golden Globe Award for Best Cinematography (Color).
+The film was an immediate success and won the Oscar for Best Music – Scoring of a Musical Picture.
+It was also nominated for a Golden Globe Award for Best Cinematography (Color).
 Screenwriters Comden and Green won the Writers Guild of America Award for Best Written American Musical.

-In 2006, the film ranked No. 19 on the American Film Institute's list of Best Musicals.
-In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2006, the film ranked number 19 on the American Film Institute's list of Best Musicals.
+In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Three US Navy sailors – Gabey, Chip, and Ozzie – begin their shore leave, excited for their 24 hours in New York ("New York, New York").
-While riding the subway, Gabey falls in love with the picture of the monthly "Miss Turnstiles," whose name is Ivy Smith.
-By chance, she's in the next subway station and Gabey gets to pose in a promotional photo of her.
+Three U.S. Navy sailors – Gabey, Chip, and Ozzie – begin their shore leave, excited for their 24 hours in New York.
+While riding the subway, Gabey falls in love with and dreams of the woman in the poster of the monthly "Miss Turnstiles", whose name is Ivy Smith.
+By chance, she's at the next subway station, and Gabey gets to pose in a promotional photo of her.
 After she catches the next train, Gabey vows to find her again.
-The sailors race around New York in a frenzied search, hoping to still have time to sightsee and take dates out to the clubs.
+The sailors race around New York in a frenzied search, hoping still to have time to sightsee and take dates out to the clubs.

-Along the way they are assisted by, and become romantically involved with, two women and pair up: Ozzie with Claire, an anthropologist; and Chip with Hildy, an aggressively amorous taxi driver.
+Along the way they are assisted by, and become romantically involved with, two women: Ozzie with Claire, an anthropologist; and Chip with Hildy, an aggressively amorous taxi driver.
 Claire claims that she's found her passionate "Prehistoric Man" in Ozzie at the Museum of Anthropological History.
 While dancing, Ozzie accidentally knocks over a dinosaur skeleton and the group flees the museum.
-They decide to split up in search of Ivy, during which Hildy invites Chip to "Come Up to My Place."
+They decide to split up in search of Ivy, during which Hildy invites Chip to "Come Up to My Place".

-Finally locating Ivy in a dance class, Gabey takes her on an imaginary date down his home town "Main Street" in a studio in Symphonic Hall.
-He doesn't realize that she is from the same small town since she pretends to be a native New Yorker.
+Finally locating Ivy in a dance class, Gabey takes her on an imaginary date to his home town ("Main Street") in a studio in Symphonic Hall.
+He does not realize that she is from the same small town, for she pretends to be a native New Yorker.
 Meanwhile, Chip sincerely falls for Hildy and tells her "You're Awful" – that is, awful nice to be with.
-During the evening, the three couples meet at the top of the Empire State Building to celebrate a night "On the Town."
+During the evening, the three couples meet at the top of the Empire State Building to celebrate a night "On the Town".